 The Wisconsin Council on Medical Education and Workforce warns that there is a projected shortfall of 745 FTE Primary Care Physicians, or 14% compared to overall supply.
 However, some regions will see shortages of up to 93.7%.
 PAs like other healthcare professionals are concerned with this and other healthcare provider shortages -- especially in rural areas of the state.

 PAs believe that laws governing PAs should be evidenced-based, allow PAs to practice up to the appropriate limits of their training and educations, and don’t undermine the ability of PAs to provide the services they are qualified to provide, particularly in rural Wisconsin.

 Enacting best practices and updating Wisconsin law has the potential to:

-This is one of the largest modernization efforts of a state PA law.
+This is one of the largest modernization efforts of a state PA law in Wisconsin.
 Building an effective coalition will be critical.
 PAs should:

 Looking for more information?
 Please check out our resources page.